sma/diceroller/README.md

       }
     }

 Also, I actually wrote everything in a single `build` method and only refactored the code later, because I'm not that good to create a perfect top-down structure in my head.
-I didn't bother to extract the button colors into a theme, though.
+And I didn't bother to extract the button colors into a theme.

 Here's the button that will add a new result to the model to show it in the `ResultsBox`: